eXpl0it3r/System/README.md

 * [ ] Researching how much realism should exist in such a project
 * [ ] ???

+## Development

+Most of the activity can be tracked on the GitHub repository.
+For task tracking and collecting ideas a dedicated [Trello board](https://trello.com/b/kGXgRBsO/system) has been created.

 ## License

 This software is dual licensed under the Public Domain and the MIT license, choose whichever you prefer.
 See the LICENSE.md file for more details.